flhofer/dell_TB16_firmware/README.md

 Standard traditional VGA, up to Wide-Full-HD 1920 x 1200 @ 60.
 Works, tested Full-HD 1920 x 1080 @ 60Hz

 ### 3. + 4.
 DisplayPort (DP) and mini-DisplayPort (mDP)
-These ports are v1.2 compliant and typically support Full-HD 3840 x 2160 @ 60Hz and Daisy Chaining.
-Mini-DP or DP may casually stop working without the latest Cable NVM.
+These ports are v1.2 compliant and typically support up to 3840 x 2160 @ 60Hz and daisy-chaining.
+Mini-DP or DP may intermittently stop working without the latest Cable NVM.

 ### 5. RJ45 Gigabit Ethernet
 Generic RTL8153 Gigabit Ethernet controller.
 No surprises.
 However, it may have difficulty waking from deep sleep (suspension) if the ASMedia USB controller firmware is out of date.
 The problem can also be solved by detaching and re-registering the controller on the PCI bus via a script (see an example in `tools/scripts`).

 ### 6. USB 2.0 (2 ports)
-"Slow"-speed port generally intended for input devices such as mouse, keyboard, trackpad, Smart-card readers, etc. No issues
+"Slow"-speed port generally intended for input devices such as mouse, keyboard, trackpad, smart-card readers, etc. No major issues observed.

 ### 7. USB 3.0
 SuperSpeed USB is ideal for devices such as monitors, USB hubs, and USB NAS.
-No problems
+No major issues observed.

 ### 8. Thunderbolt 3 (USB Type-C)
 Limited (intended; reduced lanes by upstream) Thunderbolt is available for, e.g., Daisy-Chaining DP via tunneling to multiple USB-C monitors or USB 3.1 SuperSpeed devices.
 In certain configurations, monitors may support 5120 x 2880 @ 60 Hz on a single display.
 Tested DP with a USB-enabled QHD display.
 Thunderbolt DP functionality not tested.